Enceladus and Her Many Mysteries Revealed by the Cassini Space Probe

 Impact on Saturn System

 And those particles which enter the E ring have some interesting implications.
 They had traces of oxygen, sodium, and magnesium but the majority of them were made of silica (Si02) which is not a very common molecule to find in the sizes seen by Cassini.
-In fact the most likely way they form is as a result of hydrothermal vents.
-But to make sure scientists replicated the expected conditions on Enceladus and tried to generate the particles.
+The ocean from which those jets have arisen is likely about 1/10 the volume of our Indian Ocean.
+Based off the mainly alkaline and salty make up of the jets, scientists feel the ocean must be near a rocky core.
+Another hint of this proximity arises from those silica jet particles that have hit Cassini, which are about 20 nm in size.
+Based off simulations from Hsiang-Wen Hsu (University of Colorado Boulder), those particles could only have come from the rocky core of Enceladus.
+Scientists concluded that either something is breaking down the rocky core of Enceladus or that crystallization of silica concentrated solution occurs after existing in a hot, alkaline solution.
+And we do know something here on Earth that does that: hydrothermal vents!
+But to make sure Yosuhito Sekine (University of Toky) replicated the expected conditions on Enceladus and tried to generate the particles.
 They had hot water with ammonia, sodium bicarbonate, olivine, and pyroxene.
 After mixing well, the sample was frozen in a manner consistent with leaving Enceladus through a geyser.
 Turns out the condensation removes silica well because the water no longer has sufficient energy to trap it.
 So long as the water is above 90 degrees Celsius and has an acidity of 8.5 to 10.5 on the ph scale, the particles can be generated.
 And here on Earth, life exists at vents like these.
-Enceldaus makes the case for life better and better (Johnson "Hints," Betz "Hydrothermal").
+Enceldaus makes the case for life better and better (Johnson "Hints," Betz "Hydrothermal," Postberg 41).

 Betz, Eric.
 "Curtains of Ice Spew From Enceladus' Salty Seas."
 Astronomy Sept.
 2015: 13.
 Print.